 The CONFIRM trial assessed whether treatment with BG-12 could decrease the average annual rate of MS relapses at two years.
 Secondary objectives included disability progression, assessing effects on the proportion of people who experienced relapses, as well as disease activity as identified by MRI.
 Safety and tolerability were also considered.

 Results from the CONFIRM trial showed that the average annual relapse rate for those in the BG-12 group reduced compared to the placebo.
 Significant reductions were also observed within the secondary objectives which involved a decrease in disease activity as seen on MRI as well as a fewer number of patients experiencing relapses in the BG-12 group compared to the placebo.
 Disability progression however, was not reduced significantly in the BG-12 groups compared to placebo.
 [Fox et al. N Engl J Med.
 2012 Sep 20; 367(12):1087-97]

+The price of Tecfidera is approximately $23,000 per year.
 Much of the cost can be reimbursed through private and group health plans for people who meet the prescribing criteria and through provincial drug programs for individuals who meet the prescribing criteria.
-To date, the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, Newfoundland and Labrador, New Brunswick, Prince Edward Island and the Yukon have added Tecfidera to their drug plan benefits.

 Further information for persons with MS is available from Biogen's ONE™ program at 1-855-MSONE-00 or 1-855-676-6300.